sreerag-km/third-repo/readme.md

+# third-repo
+Created for practice
-This repository is created to practice devops concepts
+This repository is for practicing Git commands